joostkremers/ebib/docs/ebib-manual.md

 only shown when `org-capture` is called from a buffer with major mode `ebib-index-mode`, which is Ebib’s index buffer.

-You can also bypass the `org-capture` selection buffer altogether.
-To use `org-capture` for creating notes, you must set `ebib-notes-use-org-capture`.
-Setting it to `t` causes the selection buffer to be popped up.
-However, you can also set it to the key of the template that you use for Ebib notes (`"e"` in the current example):
+You can also bypass the `org-capture` selection buffer altogether and open an `org-capture` buffer immediately with the appropriate template.
+To do this, set `ebib-notes-use-org-capture` to the key of the template that you use for Ebib notes (`"e"` in the current example):

     (setq ebib-notes-use-org-capture "e")